LeoRoma/CV/README.md

 # Teamwork

 Teamwork for me is another element that I believe brings any company to the success, consider the fact even if you are the strongest person in your team you still can't do everything alone, but I have found it quite difficult to find a goal or motivation that can keep a team all together, and is also very important to help whoever is left behind and bring this person to the same level of the others.
-For example in our final project in Makers

 #### This Skill